anon496/mpc-experiments/README.md

 Framework-specific implementations that do not fully include the functionality mentioned in this README file are marked in the `TBD` section of the README file corresponding to that framework.
 The `TBD` section also includes any additional work that has not been completed yet for this particular framework.

 ## About
-This software was developed as part of my thesis: **Privacy-Preserving Analysis of Misinformation Data**

 The repository and its structure were inspired by the paper *SoK: General Purpose Compilers for Secure Multi-Party Computation* and its companion [repository](https://github.com/MPC-SoK/frameworks/), which provided an excellent starting point for working with MPC frameworks.